 If you’re planning on visiting the Champs-Élysées for some world-class shopping, here are some INSIDR favorites you should definitely check out!
 Find more shopping recommendations and tips in our Paris Shopping Guide which you can download for free!

 Laure Selignac is a widely-known and respected producer of fine china that specializes in Limoges porcelain.
-Limoges porcelain is a traditional style of porcelain design adapted by the French from traditional Chinese craftsman in the 18th century.
-The decorative art of Limoges porcelain is practiced by only a few remaining artisans.
-At Laure Selignac, every piece is made by hand by a dedicated artist and is numbered and signed.
+Limoges porcelain is a traditional style of porcelain that started in the 18th century.
+Nowadays, the art of crafting of Limoges porcelain is practiced by only a few remaining artisans.
+At Laure Selignac, every piece of French porcelain is made by hand by a dedicated artist and is numbered and signed.
 Laure Selignac’s creations aren’t limited to just tableware and giftware, they even have precious porcelain jewellery like necklaces, earrings, and rings!

-They also carry limited designs like their new Marie-Antoinette collection, a complete porcelain set decorated with patterns as inspired by the famous Queen.
+Laure Selignac also carries limited designs like their new Marie-Antoinette collection, a complete porcelain set decorated with patterns as inspired by the famous Queen.
 All of the fine china at Laure Selignac are produced entirely in France and embody the rich history of French decorative arts and traditional craftsmanship.
 Don’t miss paying their shop a visit on your trip to Paris!

 - Address: 17 Avenue de Friedland, 75008 Paris